IDMNYU/audiolab/docs/rules.md

 - Turn the power off (**only on the power conditioners**) for the gear you've used.
 - Turn the lights off when you leave (switches are by the door), including the fairie lights and spots in the main lab (the switch is against the back wall by the synthesizers).
 - Make sure the door is closed and locked when you leave.
+- Make sure any equipment you've checked out gets returned to the IDM Equipment Room over in 370 Jay Street.